B1BU/Minimal-Spyglass/README.md

-This resource pack simplifies the Spyglass overlay
+This resource pack replaces the vanilla Spyglass overlay with a more minimalistic one, reducing distractions

-***

-This pack should work for all Minecraft versions, disregard the pack version warning
+Please disregard the resource pack version warning, it should work for all Minecraft versions

 ***